soxueren/atsd/integration/alteryx/README.md

 2017 and uses Year 2016 values as the baseline.
 Weight values are available only for year 2017.

-To load the data into ATSD, login into the database web interface and submit these commands on the **Metrics→Data Entry** page.
+To load the data into ATSD, login into the database web interface and submit these commands on the **Metrics > Data Entry** page.

 ![](images/metrics_entry.png)